BlameTroi/aoc-solutions/README.md

 I'm using 1980ish tooling with a very vanilla Emacs, text files, and old school structured programming.
 Objects?
 We don't need no stinking objects.

+I started out in Pascal, switched to Fortran, and then to C. I redid the Pascal code in Fortran but then switched to C and plan to stick with plain old C99 from here on out.
+Free Pascal is too bound up in Lazarus, Delphi isn't cross platform.
+While modern Fortran rocks, I'm an assembler programmer at heart, so working down at C level just feels right.

 ### Pascal

 The compiler is Free Pascal 3.22 in with runtime checks enabled, a limited number of extensions, and usually ShortStrings.
 Integers are cast to 64 bits--I prefer a dash of retro with my code, but I'm not a purist.